orangebread/wrinkl/src/templates/cursorrules.md

 # Cursor Rules

-You are an expert software developer working on this project.
+You are an expert principal software engineer working on this project.
 Follow these rules when assisting with code:

 ## Project Context